 The City's strategy is to focus its investment in a most impactful manner by providing significant investments in two target areas, the ANRSA and Chinatown.
 Specifically, the City has designated the Alisal as a Neighborhood Revitalization Strategy Area (NRSA).
-In addition, the Chinatown area is identified as a HUD Slum and Blight designated local target area, as it is currently isolated from the rest of the City and is seeing serious issues of homelessness, unreported violence and a high percentage of low- and moderate-income residents.
+In addition, the Chinatown area is identified as a HUD Slum and Blight designated local target area, as it is currently isolated from the rest of the City and is seeing serious issues of homelessness, unreported violence, and a high percentage of low- and moderate-income residents.
 Most public services are available to residents citywide.
-However, by nature and/or location of some of the activities/programs, youth from the ANRSA and Chinatown would benefit greatly from many of these programs.
+However, by nature and/or location of some of the activities/programs, most residents from the ANRSA and Chinatown would benefit greatly from many of these programs.
+For the upcoming year, the majority of CDBG funds will be used to benefit the Chinatown area and to make improvements to the Sherwood Recreation Center Phase IV that benefits the entire community.